jonans/jump_bms/README.md

 [jump_bms_spec.md](spec/jump_bms_spec.md) | Markdown version of the data [jump_bms.eds](spec/jump_bms.eds) | EDS (cia 306) is the standard file format for describing CANopen devices.
 Its used by developers to get human readable variable names and automatically generate code.
 Its incomplete and non compliant but its just enough to work with the Python canopen library.

+## Whats else is needed ?

+1. A way to change the device ID so more than one battery can be controlled on the same bus.
+1. Balance information such as per cell voltage or deltas if any.
+1. Cycle count/history if any.
+1. Calibration procedure if not automatic.
+1. LVC info if any.
+1. High resolution photos of the BMS and its components for repair/debugging.
+Already killed one caused by short on 8 pin connector.
+DC-DC stage is dead.

 ## Tools

 Tools were created with Python under linux.
 Should run on windows but hasn't been tested and may need fixing.